MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

 - [Contract not-to-exceed status and validations](../pro/proforma-invoicing/manage-nte-status-validations-sales.md)
 - Task-based billing

+### Resource Management
+Project Operations will provide optional support for the Universal Resource Scheduling (URS) board and scheduling  assistant.
+This new experience will become mandatory in the April 2023 wave.

 ## Frequently asked questions

 ### Which deployment types are currently supported for upgrade?